 MISSION STATEMENT AND VISION

 Honor athletes, coaches, business, and media professionals connected to South Carolina who have made a significant and positive impact through football.
 We help promote and support the game of football and those who play it.
 Our Business Connect program provides players with collective wisdom from football alumni to support and encourage their transition to life beyond football.
 We encourage the support of football and our community and annually present a Humanitarian of the Year Award.
 We acknowledge the thread of football that intertwines with nearly all facets of life in the great state of South Carolina.
-We are in the early process of identifying the expectations associated with building a brick and mortar Museum and Leadership Center in the Upstate of South Carolina.
-We believe that this building will be a likelihood within the next 2-5 years.

 Any person who played, coached, wrote about or otherwise supported football at the highest of levels and either (i) did so in South Carolina, or (ii) did so elsewhere, but is a native of South Carolina, is eligible for consideration.
 The SCFHOF Board of Directors have the right to determine eligibility and those being honored in a given year.